ManitowocMarineBand/mmbWebsite/content/event/2020-07-04_Fourth_on_the_Shore.md

 ---
-title: Fourth on the Shoe
+title: Fourth on the Shore
 fileName: 2020-07-04_Fourth_on_the_Shore
 draft: false
 type: event
 menu:
   main:
     parent: 'Schedule'
+    name: 2020 - Fourth on the Shore

 allDay: false
 category: concert